 The result of this is that buying and opening an Apple product is a sensory experience.
 From the first interaction with an Apple product – in this case, opening the box – customers have a sense of Apple’s attention to detail and design philosophy.

-This relatively small factor has a big effect on purchases.
-Scott Young, of Perception Research Services, notes that Apple’s focus on visual contrast helps the company stand out from its competitors and deliver a unique experience to its customers.
+This relatively small factor can have a big effect on purchases, as it might help the company stand out from its competitors by delivering a unique experience to its customers.